Effect of temperature gradient on heavy quark anti-quark potential using gravity dual model: Non Uniform Black string

 As mentioned in Sec.~\ref{sec:intro}, we are attempting to model $\Theta_0(z)$ in Eq.~\ref{eq:tempgrad_def}.
-Its logical to expect the time independent part of the metric to be the dual of the time independent QGP system, and the time dependent part of the metric to model the duality of the time dependent QGP system.
-Thus the first two terms of the metric corresponding to the time independent QGP system would be
+We use a quasi-stationary approach, the justification for which is provided in appendix ~\ref{sec:quasi} for both the primal and dual domain.
+The quasi-stationary approach becomes more appropriate, when the time interval of integration, $\Delta t$, to determine $F_1$, is small.
+The full time varying metric would be dual to the time varying thermal system.
+For a slow time varying system, and for small time interval $\Delta t$ (i.e, when the condition in Eq.~\ref{eq:approxcond} is satisfied), $\Delta \Theta(z,t)$ in Eq.~\ref{eq:tempgrad_def} is small.
+Similarly $F_2(t)$ part of the metric would be small if the rate of time evolution of the metric is small.
+This means that the error in considering only the static part of the system in either the primal or dual domain would be small.
+Thus, under the above circumstances, neglecting the small time dependent part, we use the time independent part of the metric to represent or roughly be the dual of the time independent thermal system, albeit with some error.
+The first two terms of the metric corresponding to the time independent QGP system would then be

-Near horizon, as $u\rightarrow a$, $V = 1 - \frac{a^4}{u^4} \approx 4u_+/a$.
+Near horizon, as $u\rightarrow a$, $V_G = \frac{u^2}{R^2}(1 - \frac{a^4}{u^4}) \approx 4au_+/R^2$.
 Setting $\rho = \sqrt{u_+}$, the first two terms become: